secretstartups/handbook/leadership/index.html.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/d0x-JH3aolM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </figure>

-In the [CEO Handbook Learning Session](/handbook/people-group/learning-and-development/learning-initiatives/#ceo-handbook-learning-sessions) above, GitLab CEO Sid Sijbrandij and the Learning & Development team gives more context on individual contributor leadership and managers.
+In the [CEO Handbook Learning Session](/handbook/people-group/learning-and-development/learning-initiatives/#ceo-handbook-learning-sessions) above, GitLab CEO Sid Sijbrandij gives more context on individual contributor leadership and managers of one.

 > We want leadership from everyone at GitLab.
 Since we are remote, there is a high expectation to do your work without direct supervision.
 It means that every team member is responsible for communication, structuring decisions, and managing your workload individually.